 Facilities and equipments

 The indoor laboratory consists of two equivalent experimental rooms and a control room.
-The experimental rooms contain equipment for audiovisual simulations of outdoor environments and measurement of psychophysiological responses.
+The experimental rooms contain equipment for immersive audiovisual simulations of outdoor environments with large OLED screens or VR, as well as measurement of psychophysiological responses.
 Monitoring and analysis take place in the control room.
-When fully developed, the goal is that the rooms will also support presentations of environments in Virtual Reality.

 Sensola indoor laboratory